Copyright and licensing are hardly words to lift the spirits and inspire creative energy, yet they are essential.

 But there is significant growth in copyright infringement cases.
 The notable industry case studies – often involving high-street brands – can be read as shorthand for myriad cases that fail to attract coverage.
 Why is this happening?
 In part, it is because illustrators are increasingly confident in understanding and knowing their rights, and speaking out when they are abused.

-The (AOI) – the UK body supporting illustrators and the illustration industry – regularly advises on concerns around copyright infringements, and has excellent fact sheets for understanding these seemingly complex areas.
+The Association of Illustrators (opens in new tab) (AOI) – the UK body supporting illustrators and the illustration industry – regularly advises on concerns around copyright infringements, and has excellent fact sheets for understanding these seemingly complex areas.